We've all made New Year's resolutions, from losing that pesky spare tire to going to the gym more than twice a year.

 When trying to change behaviors, most people go through the stages of change several times before the new behavior becomes firmly established.

 Though behavior changes can be difficult, there are strategies that can help.
-Whether you've vowed to give up cigarettes, eat better or be more active, Rasa Kazlauskaite, MD, an endocrinologist at Rush, and Lynne Braun, NP, PhD, a nurse practitioner at the Rush Heart Center for Women, have six tips to help you form and maintain healthier habits year-round.
+Whether you've vowed to give up cigarettes, eat better or be more active, Rasa Kazlauskaite, MD, an endocrinologist at Rush, has six tips to help you form and maintain healthier habits year-round.

 1. Decide where to start.